A partition of unity defines an open cover of , consisting of the open sets . Call this the induced cover.

 Let be a non-point finite partition of unity.
 Then there is a locally finite partition of unity such that the induced cover of the latter is a refinement of the induced cover of the former.

-(For a proof, see p.354 of Dold’s Lectures on algebraic topology.)
+(For a proof, see p.354 of Dold’s Lectures on algebraic topology.
+Google books link to page 354, which may or may not be visible)

 This implies that (loc. finite) numerable covers are cofinal in induced covers arising from collections of functions as in the definition.
 In particular, given the Milnor classifying space? of a topological group , which comes with a countable family of ‘coordinate functions’ , has a numerable cover.
 This is shown by Dold to be a trivialising cover for the universal bundle constructed by Milnor, and so the universal bundle is numerable?.